theDavidCoen/Arktools/tools/explorer/README.md

 ## Overview

-Arkade Explorer is a web-based tool that allows users to explore and query Arkade addresses (not yet implemented), scripts, and transaction IDs.
+Arkade Explorer is a web-based tool that allows users to explore and query Arkade addresses, scripts, and transaction IDs.
 It provides detailed information about vTXOs and enables users to group and filter results.

 ## Features

-- **Address, Script, and Transaction Search**: Users can enter an Ark address (not yet implemented), script, or transaction ID to query the Arkd server data.
+- **Address, Script, and Transaction Search**: Users can enter an Ark address, script, or transaction ID to query the Arkd server data.

 - **Spendable vTXOs Filter**: Enables filtering of vTXOs to show only those that are spendable.